407pilot/THID/README.md

 ## Requirements

 ### Hardware
-- Any Arduino-compatible board with native USB HID support — Arduino Leonardo, Micro, Pro Micro, RP2040-based boards, or equivalent clones
+- Any Arduino-compatible board with native USB HID support (Arduino Leonardo, Micro, Pro Micro, RP2040-based boards, or equivalent clones)
 - Momentary pushbutton switches (normally open)
-- Buttons wired between the assigned pin and GND — the internal pullup resistor is used, no external resistor needed
+- Buttons wired between the assigned pin and GND; the internal pullup resistor is used, no external resistor needed

 ### Software
 - [Arduino IDE](https://www.arduino.cc/en/software)
-- [Bounce2 library](https://github.com/thomasfredericks/Bounce2) — install via Arduino Library Manager (Sketch → Include Library → Manage Libraries → search "Bounce2")
+- [Bounce2 library](https://github.com/thomasfredericks/Bounce2) - install via Arduino Library Manager (Sketch -> Include Library -> Manage Libraries -> search "Bounce2")

 ## Wiring

 Buttons are wired between the designated pin and GND.
-Do not wire buttons to 5V — the sketch uses `INPUT_PULLUP`, which holds each pin HIGH internally.
+Do not wire buttons to 5V; the sketch uses `INPUT_PULLUP`, which holds each pin HIGH internally.
 Pressing a button pulls the pin LOW, which triggers the action.

 Default pin assignments (edit the pin definitions at the top of the sketch to change them):